Last updated July 14th, 2024.

 Property values in Tokyo’s three central wards remain far higher than anywhere else in the country.
 And the market dynamics here are entirely different than in the rest of the city.

-Here’s the good news about owning property right in the center of Tokyo: whether it’s commercial, residential, or otherwise, you probably won’t suffer from any lack of demand.
+Here’s the good news about owning real estate right in the center of Tokyo: whether it’s land, an apartment, or otherwise, you won’t suffer from any lack of housing demand.

-Japan’s population decline is a non-issue for real estate in prime, sought-after neighborhoods with limited supply.
+Japan’s population decline is a non-issue for homes in prime, sought-after neighborhoods with limited supply.
 Places like Shibuya and Chiyoda, the latter which includes Roppongi Hills (the “Beverly Hills” of Tokyo) won’t ever have a shortage of tenants.

 The bad news?
 Rental yields for luxury property in central Tokyo are low, and you’ll pay well above US$10,000 per square meter.